 GEORGETOWN INDEPENDENT SCHOOL DISTRICT'S GIFTED/TALENTED PROGRAM GUIDELINES

-The GISD G/T Program Guidelines Handbook is currently being updated and will be posted once revisions are finalized.
-Included in the handbook are details regarding processes, procedures, forms, and curriculum overviews for students in kindergarten through fifth grades.
+The GISD G/T Program Guidelines Handbook includes details regarding processes, procedures for G/T identification and service model, as well as curriculum overviews for students in Kindergarten through fifth grades.

 GEORGETOWN INDEPENDENT SCHOOL DISTRICT'S DEFINITION OF GIFTED